shopware/docs/guides/plugins/apps/starter/product-translator.md

-# App-Starter - Read and Write Data
+# App-Starter - Read and write data

-This guide will show you how to setup an app-server with our [App-Template](https://github.com/shopware/AppTemplate).
+This guide will show you how to set up an app-server with our [app template](https://github.com/shopware/AppTemplate).
-You will learn how to read and write data to the shopware admin api.
+You will learn how to read and write data to the Shopware Admin API.

 ## Prerequisites

  * Basic CLI usage (creating files, directories, running commands)
  * Installed [shopware-cli](https://sw-cli.fos.gg/) tools
  * Installed [symfony-cli](https://symfony.com/download)
- * A running maria or mysql accessible to your development machine
+ * A running MariaDB or MySQL accessible to your development machine

 ## Setting up the App-Template

-First you need to clone the App-Template from github into the directory that will contain the app-server.
+First you need to clone the app template from GitHub into the directory that will contain the app server.

 ``` bash
 git clone git@github.com:shopware/AppTemplate.git translator-app